hoangcuong2011/Good-Papers/Outrageously Large Neural Networks: The Sparsely-Gated Mixture-of-Experts Layer.md

 - Outrageously Large Neural Networks: The Sparsely-Gated Mixture-of-Experts Layer - https://openreview.net/pdf?id=B1ckMDqlg

 A very interesting paper to read.
-Giving sufficiently large datasets, large-scale NNs with larger number of parameters NNs can provide better performance (see this great video by Andrew Ng https://www.youtube.com/watch?v=LcfLo7YP8O4).
-It is, however, very expensive to scale the size of neural nets, even with Google.
+Giving sufficiently large datasets, large-scale NNs with a huge amount of parameters can provide better performance (see this great video by Andrew Ng https://www.youtube.com/watch?v=LcfLo7YP8O4).
+It is, however, very expensive to scale neural nets, even with Google.

-A simple and elegant idea to address the problem is to apply A Mixture of Experts (MoE).
+A simple and elegant idea to address the problem is to apply a Mixture of Experts (MoE).
 Here the experts can be simply feed-forward (sub)-networks, but can be more complex NNs.
 Having thousands of experts demands a massive amount of computational resources.
 However, using a gate network that decides only a few of the experts active on a per-example basis can solve the problem nicely
 (Sparsely-Gated Network).
 This idea, surprisingly, is extremely challenging to implement.
-Several major difficulties are in the implementation:
+Major difficulties are as follows:

 1. The shrinking batch problem: let us assume we are given a batch of a specific number, let say, n, examples to train the network.
 Let us assume our gating network chooses k among K experts, then each expert receives only a batch of k/K*n, which is pretty small.
 Increasing the batch size is difficult, due to limited memory.
 2. The network bandwidth: I don't really get how hard it is, though.
 3. Balancing expert utilization: This is very difficult.
 A few experts may get all the credits while the rest are useless.